 Rouble extends recovery gains, stocks up on 5th trading day

-March 30 (Reuters) - The rouble firmed on Wednesday, extending a recovery and heading towards levels seen before what Russia calls "a special operation" in Ukraine.
+March 30 (Reuters) - The rouble firmed on Wednesday, extending a recovery and heading towards levels seen before Russia launched what it calls "a special operation" in Ukraine.

 Stocks inched higher on the fifth trading day after a month-long hiatus.